Maianki/Maianki/README.md

 ----------------------

 * 🌍  I'm based in India
-* 🧠  I'm learning web development with @neogCamp
+* 🧠  I'm learning typescript these days.
 * 🤝  I'm open to collaborating on interesting projects around HTML, CSS, React, Redux and Javascript.

 ### Skills